 The SWRB has a Memorandum of Understanding with the New Zealand Qualifications Authority (NZQA) to facilitate the recognition process for Wānanga, Private Training Establishments and Institutes of Technology and Polytechnics.
 If a tertiary education institution from these sectors is applying for recognition of a new programme then NZQA will manage the panel process and appoint an independent chair.
-In these cases the SWRB requirement for panel membership is a) an international social work academic who is appointed at senior lecturer level, or above; b) a national social work academic who is appointed at senior lecturer level or above, c) a RSW practitioner familiar with the programme and d) a SWRB staff member or SWRB external appointee.
+In these cases the SWRB requirement for panel membership is a) an international social work academic who is appointed at senior lecturer level, or above; b) a national social work academic who is appointed at senior lecturer familiar with the programme and d) a SWRB staff member or SWRB external appointee.
 A further SWRB requirement will be that at least one panel member will be conversant in Matauranga Māori, tikanga and Te Reo.